 After I had come round to the idea of making the most of the Grammar education and sporting teams the School has to offer as I enjoy sport the most, I applied for Tibbs.
-One hard part I was chuffed to overcome was to get around hostel and to know many other boys faces and names, and to know we were in the same boat, after becoming so close with the hostel boys we are like a unit, we can go to each other if we need help.
+One part I was chuffed to overcome was getting to know other boys, and to know we were in the same boat.
+After becoming so close with the hostel boys we are like a unit, we can go to each other if we need help.

 Tibbs House is changing me slowly but surely for the better.
 I am learning to see the pros more than the cons, it is teaching me that nothing comes for free, and that I have to work hard and strive for my goals, wants and needs.

 Living so close to school benefits me and every boarder with having easy access to trainings, the fields and basketball hoops – we also get that little bit of extra sleep as it is a five minute walk to school.